kckenneth/HDFS_setup/HDFS.md

 --------------------------

-This is what I did.
+The following keygen setup is what I did.

 #### Checking nodes communication